stuttgart-things/docs/presentations/dagger/home/architecture.md

 ### /DAGGER ENGINE

 - The Dagger engine is a custom version of BuildKit
-- It is responsible for efficiently running your pipeline as a DAG (Directed Acyclic Graph)
+- It is responsible for efficiently running your pipeline as a DAG
 - It's shipped as a container image and runs as a privileged container.

 ---